pymc-devs/pytensor/doc/extending/ctype.rst

     .. method:: c_element_type()

-       Optional: should return the name of the primitive C type of for the variables handled by this Pytensor type.
+       Optional: should return the name of the primitive C type of for the variables handled by this PyTensor type.
 For example, for a matrix of 32-bit signed NumPy integers, it should return ``"npy_int32"``.
 If C type may change from an instance to another (e.g. ``ScalarType('int32')`` vs ``ScalarType('int64')``), consider